Skip to main content

 Get your updated vaccines today

 You can be an inspiration and a role model by rolling up your sleeve to get your shots this fall.
 Encourage people you know to do the same.
-And when you see or hear misinformation, don’t be afraid to speak up.
 Sharing the facts about vaccines can help save lives—and we all have a part to play.

-Find COVID and flu vaccination sites near you by visiting Vaccines.gov.
-Recommended vaccines for older adults are now fully covered by Medicare and Medicaid.
+Find COVID and flu vaccination sites near you by talking to your health care provider of visiting the CDC website.
+Vaccines recommended by the Advisory Committee on Immunization Practices (ACIP) for older adults are now fully covered by Medicare and Medicaid.

 Sources